Lilkgb/react-template/README.md

 `
 8) paste into `.env` file
 9) replace all `x's` with information you recieve from https://www.firebase.com
-10) uncomment line 2 and line 5 in `react-template/src/actions/index.js` too activate firebase in your project
+10) uncomment line 2 and line 5 in `react-template/src/actions/index.js` to activate firebase in your project

 ## Questions